Jersey Football Association: UEFA application

 In 2015, the JFA applied for membership in FIFA and UEFA which would allow them to play against other international teams, independent of England.
 They opted to choose this route versus creating a club side for the English leagues, as neighbouring Guernsey had done with Guernsey F.C.
 They based their application on the success of the Gibraltar Football Association in the latter's application for Gibraltar to join UEFA.
 However, UEFA changed its rules following Gibraltar joining to state that membership would only be granted to independent countries.
 UEFA rejected JFA's application without presenting it to their congress on those grounds.

 The JFA took the case against UEFA to the Court of Arbitration for Sport, which ruled in their favour that UEFA must give the JFA the chance to apply.
 Though Jersey was initially hopeful, the FA, which Jersey had viewed as a key body, declined to support them.
 Jersey lost the vote in congress with 49 out of 55 against, Iceland abstaining and five not registering a vote.
-Despite losing the vote, the UEFA president Aleksander Ceferin said he would be prepared to look into assisting Jersey.
+Despite losing the vote, the UEFA president Aleksander Čeferin said he would be prepared to look into assisting Jersey.

 Aftermath

 In the aftermath, Jersey player James Scott applied for a Jersey team independent of the JFA to join ConIFA.
 The application was accepted for the Parishes of Jersey football team to play in ConIFA matches.
 Also as a result, Jersey Bulls were founded to enter the English football pyramid and were affiliated to the JFA.
 In 2019, the JFA merged with the Jersey Football Combination, with the JFA taking over the running of league football in Jersey.

+In 2023, it was rumored by Greenland Manager Morten Rutjkær, that Jersey were interested in joining CONCACAF.